Bis Johanni – nicht vergessen – sieben Wochen Spargel essen!

 Buying

-Purple tips – The colouration happens during a short period when the tip breaks through the soil, catches some sunlight and turns purple as a result, just before its harvest.
+- Purple tips – The colouration happens during a short period when the tip breaks through the soil, catches some sunlight and turns purple as a result, just before it is harvested.

-You can buy asparagus at farmer’s markets, Greengrocers, small stalls along the road or in normal grocery shops.
+Asparagus can be bought at farmer’s markets, greengrocers, small stalls along the road or in normal grocery shops.

-Some of the small stalls will also sell strawberries, as these are also in season.
+The small stalls along the road often sell strawberries as well, as these are also in season.

 Storing